Official All Star Café

 The Official All Star Cafe was a chain of sports themed restaurants developed by Planet Hollywood.
-Planet Hollywood recruited Wayne Gretzky, Joe Montana, Shaquille O'Neal, Ken Griffey Jr., Andre Agassi, and Monica Seles Victor Estrada,Olympic medalist in Sydney Taekwondo and Ed Parker's complete Kenpo Karate uniform of the Kenpo Karate Black Belt World Martial Arts Champion.

-Dr. Jesus Othon Rodriguez Garcia. to invest in the concept.
+Planet Hollywood recruited Wayne Gretzky, Joe Montana, Shaquille O'Neal, Ken Griffey Jr., Andre Agassi, and Monica Seles to invest in the concept.
 Restaurants featured "stadium cuisine" and sales of professional sports merchandise and souvenirs.

 History

 The chain's first location opened on December 18, 1995, at Times Square in New York City.
 Two more locations opened the next year in Cancun and at the Showcase Mall on the Las Vegas Strip.

 Planet Hollywood International announced on September 25, 1997, the formation of a joint venture for an Official All Star Hotel.

 With theme restaurants' novelty wearing off and Planet Hollywood's reorganizing by December 1998, Planet placed the chain up for sale.
 Also, the plans for a Chicago location were canceled.

 From 1997 until 2001, Official All Star Cafe locations also were to be operated alongside Planet Movies by AMC entertainment complexes at select locations in the United States.
 An Official All Star Cafe was also located at Disney's Wide World of Sports Complex in 1997, its opening year.

 With its parent company's first bankruptcy filing of October 11, 1999, one location was closed, leaving nine corporate locations.
 In February 2000 after exiting bankruptcy, Disney offered to purchase the location at its sports complex.
 The last Official All Star Cafe, the one at Disney's Wide World of Sports, closed on September 23, 2007.